-Necrotising fasciitis is a very serious bacterial infection of the soft tissue and fascia (a sheath of tissue covering the muscle).
-The bacteria multiply and release toxins and enzymes that result in thrombosis (clotting) in the blood vessels.
-The result is destruction of the soft tissues and fascia.
+Necrotising fasciitis is a very serious bacterial infection of the soft tissue and fascia.
+The bacteria multiply and release toxins and enzymes that result in thrombosis in the blood vessels.
+The result is the destruction of the soft tissues and fascia.

 The main types of necrotising fasciitis are:

-- Type II (due to haemolytic group A streptococcus, staphylococci including methicillin resistant strains/MRSA)
+- Type II (due to haemolytic group A streptococcus, and/or staphylococci including methicillin-resistant strains/MRSA)

-- Other: marine organisms (vibrio species, Aeromonas hydrophila, considered Type III in some reports) and fungal infections (candida and zygomecetes, type IV in some reports).
+- Other: marine organisms (vibrio species, Aeromonas hydrophila, considered Type III in some reports) and fungal infections (candida and zygomycetes, type IV in some reports).

 Type I necrotising fasciitis

-Bacteria causing type 1 necrotising fasciitis include Staphylococcus aureus, Haemophilus, Vibrio and several other aerobic and anaerobic strains (Escherichia coli, Bacteroides fragillis).
-It is usually seen in the elderly or in patients affected with diabetes or other conditions.
+Bacteria causing type 1 necrotising fasciitis include Staphylococcus aureus, Haemophilus, Vibrio and several other aerobic and anaerobic strains (Escherichia coli, Bacteroides fragilis).
+It is usually seen in older people or in patients affected by diabetes mellitus or other conditions.

 Type II necrotising fasciitis